magento/pwa-studio/pwa-devdocs/src/technologies/storefront-architecture/runtime/index.md

 ## API-only relationships

 A PWA Studio storefront application communicates with Magento using its external API.
-Those external API services communicate with Magento's interal service modules and returns any results through that same external API.
+Those external API services communicate with Magento's internal service modules and returns any results through that same external API.

 **GraphQL** is the preferred API to use for client data and store behavior.
-GraphQL API coverage increases with every Magento release, but until full coverage is complete, developers can use the **REST API** to fill in existing coverage gaps.
+[GraphQL API][] coverage increases with every Magento release, but until full coverage is complete, developers can use the [**REST API**][] to fill in existing coverage gaps.

 To make secure, admin-authorized calls, configure the storefront's [UPWARD][] server to make the request using REST or RPC.